mirmahdi/mp3tools/README.md

 Convert RealAudio (`.ra`, `.rm`) files into standard `.mp3` format using `pydub` and FFmpeg.

 - Auto-processes a folder of RealAudio files.
+- Batch convert .ra and .rm files to .mp3
+- Automatically detects and preserves the original bitrate (via ffprobe)
-- Converts to 192 kbps MP3 with simple usage.
+- Falls back to 192 kbps when bitrate is unavailable
+- Skips files that fail to convert, with clear error messages

 ## 🔒 License

 All tools in this repository are released under the [Creative Commons Zero (CC0) 1.0 License](https://creativecommons.org/publicdomain/zero/1.0/).